-Many people commented on the 2019 medical licenses round and the lack of cannabis-infused edibles during the NJ Cannabis Regulatory Commission’s (CRC) meeting.
+Many commented on the 2019 NJ medical cannabis licenses round and the lack of cannabis-infused edibles during the Cannabis Regulatory Commission’s (CRC) meeting.

 During the agenda items, CRC Executive Director Jeff Brown explained that Harmony wants a second location to cultivate cannabis for adult-use cannabis.
-He noted they’re allowed to open two cultivation centers under the adult-use cannabis law.
+He noted they could open two cultivation centers under the adult-use cannabis law.
 It was approved unanimously.

-The Commission also voted to approve Ayr’s purchase of Garden State Dispensary (GSD), which has been in the works for some time.
-It passed 4-1 with Commissioner Charles Barker voting against it.
+The Commission also voted to approve Ayr’s Garden State Dispensary (GSD) purchase, which has been in the works for some time.
+It passed 4-1, with Commissioner Charles Barker voting against it.

 Brown explained they want to contract with NIC NJ to help process applications.
 He noted it would dramatically assist the CRC in launching the new adult-use cannabis market and speed up the process.
 It was adopted unanimously.

-David Feder criticized the medical cannabis market, noting it is largely by corporations with few ties to New Jersey.
+Attorney David Feder criticized the NJ medical cannabis market, noting it is largely by corporations with few ties to New Jersey.

-He noted the approximately 200 companies that applied in the 2019 medical cannabis Request for Applications (RFA) are waiting for a decision from the CRC.
-The RFA process, which began 26 months ago, in July 2019 was delayed by a lawsuit that delayed the overall scoring of applications, and COVID delayed the lawsuit.
+He noted the approximately 200 companies that applied in the 2019 NJ medical cannabis licenses Request for Applications (RFA).
+They are waiting for a decision from the CRC.
+The RFA process began 26 months ago in July 2019.
+It was delayed by a lawsuit that delayed the overall scoring of applications.
+COVID delayed the lawsuit.

 “It’s critical for the CRC to expedite the process to give the 2019 applicants the answers they need,” Feder said.
 “Please shed some light on this.”

 He urged them to indicate a possible timeline.